-The owner is enthusiastic and open-minded.
+The owner was enthusiastic and friendly.

-Ms. Phuong has owned a curry shop for about 5 years. |
+Ms. Phuong has owned the curry restaurant for about 5 years. |

 orchid |

-After 4 pm, the restaurant was crowded with customers. |
+After 4 PM, the restaurant was bustling with customers. |

 orchid |

-Chicken curry served with bread |
+Chicken curry served with bread. |

 orchid |

-Goat curry is chosen by many diners when visiting Mrs. Phuong's restaurant. |
+Goat curry is a popular choice among customers visiting Mrs. Phuong's restaurant. |

 orchid |

-Cucumbers, tomatoes, and raw vegetables are placed on the table by the owner to eat with curry. |
+Cucumbers, tomatoes, and fresh greens are placed on the table by the owner to be eaten with the curry. |

 orchid |

-In addition to bread, many people order fried rice and white rice to eat with it. |
+Besides bread, many people order fried rice or plain rice as a side dish. |

 orchid |

-Mrs. Phuong quickly made curry so that the guests wouldn't have to wait long. |
+Ms. Phuong quickly prepared the curry so that the customers wouldn't have to wait long. |

 orchid |

-Each portion of chicken curry costs 40,000 VND. |
+Each serving of chicken curry costs 40,000 VND. |

 orchid |

-Students also often eat curry at Mrs. Phuong's restaurant. |
+Students also frequently eat curry at Mrs. Phuong's restaurant. |

 orchid |

-Mrs. Phuong happily took souvenir photos with guests. |
+Ms. Phuong happily posed for commemorative photos with the guests. |

 orchid |